begin-thread/elk-howto/threatintel.md

 winlogbeat.exe test output -e
 ```

-## Run winlogbeat in a privileged cmd.exe windows (to allow registry access, sysmon is a good example)
+## Run winlogbeat in a *** privileged *** cmd.exe windows (to allow registry access, sysmon is a good example)

+Be careful to start winlogbeat with Admin right!!!
+Otherwise a small error message will be hidden in the console saying that without admin rights, sysmon will not be ingested...

+Thanks to kifarunix.com for the admin reminder! 'https://kifarunix.com/send-windows-logs-to-elastic-stack-using-winlogbeat-and-sysmon/'

 ```
-winlogbeat run -e
+winlogbeat.exe run -c winlogbeat.yml -e
 ```

 ## If you have this error in winlogbeat output